TengMCing/spotoroo/README.md

 <img src="man/figures/README-unnamed-chunk-9-1.png" width="70%" height="70%" />

+You can also choose a subset of clusters, and this will plot withou a map, so that you can see a zoomed in view of the hotspot clusters and their ignition points.

 ``` r
 plot(result, cluster = c(1,2,3,4))
 ```

 <img src="man/figures/README-unnamed-chunk-10-1.png" width="70%" height="70%" />

+To examine the fire movements, use the option “mov”, and the movement will be shown as connected lines between centroids at each time step, for each cluster.

 ``` r
 plot(result,